Collaborative Specializations within University of Toronto

 |IHPME Contact:||Fiona Miller

-The Collaborative Program in Bioethics is coordinated through the Joint Centre for Bioethics
+The Collaborative Specialization in Bioethics is coordinated through the Joint Centre for Bioethics

-The Collaborative Doctoral Program in Global Health (CPGH) views ‘global health’ in an integrative manner.
+The Collaborative Specialization in Global Health (CPGH) views ‘global health’ in an integrative manner.
 It focuses on the relationships among local, regional, national, and international forces and factors that influence health and on the development of effective interventions and policies that will address or shape these.